MakeSchool-Tutorials/html-portfolio/P2-what-is-css/content.md

 > - you only have to change the CSS rules in one place, rather than for each file

 #What is CSS exactly?
 OK, so let's go with the last option for our project by adding a folder called **css** into our portfolio folder.
 It will contain all of our CSS files.

-CSS stands for **Cascading Style Sheets**, which means that rules cascade.
-If you apply two rules of the same property to one element, the last rule will take precedence over any rules that were declared before in the stylesheet.
-This is because browsers read stylesheets top to bottom, thus cascading over any rules that were declared for an element.
+> [action]
+> Add a folder called css to your project.

 ![css folder within portfolio](./1-css-folder.png "css folder within portfolio")